-The inward-facing component of my mission statement:
+The inward-facing component of:

 Practice holistic self-care so that I can fulfill the above goals indefinitely.